wessenstam/CalmIaaS_Bootcamp/index.rst

-This workbook accompanies an instructor-led session that introduces Nutanix Era and many common management tasks.
+This workbook accompanies an instructor-led session that introduces Nutanix Calm and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.

 What's New
 ++++++++++